mead-ml/mead-baseline/docs/tagging.md

 Twitter is a challenging data source for tagging problems.
 The [TweetNLP project](http://www.cs.cmu.edu/~ark/TweetNLP) includes hand annotated POS data.
 The original taggers used for this task are described [here](http://www.cs.cmu.edu/~ark/TweetNLP/gimpel+etal.acl11.pdf).
 The baseline that they compared their algorithm against got 83.38% accuracy.
 The final model got 89.37% accuracy with many custom features.
 Below, our simple BLSTM baseline with no custom features, and a very coarse approach to compositional character to word modeling significantly out-performs this.

-Our Baseline default model is a CNN-BLSTM-CRF with 3 sets of word embeddings.
-To run it:
+To run our default model:

 ```
 python --config config/twpos.json